falcosecurity/driverkit/README.md

 If you look at the various builder implemented, you will see that the task of creating a new builder can be easy or difficult depending on how the distribution ships their artifacts.

+### 3. Customize GCC version

+Driverkit builder image supports 4 gcc versions:
+* GCC-8
+* GCC-6.3.0
+* GCC-5.5.0
+* GCC-4.8.4

+You can dynamically choose the one you prefer, likely switching on the kernel version.
+For an example, you can check out Ubuntu builder, namely: `ubuntuGCCVersionFromKernelRelease`.

+### 4. Customize llvm version

+Driverkit builder image supports 2 llvm versions:
+* llvm-7
+* llvm-12

+You can dynamically choose the one you prefer, likely switching on the kernel version.
+For an example, you can check out Debian builder, namely: `debianLLVMVersionFromKernelRelease`.